freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/the-odin-project/working-with-text-question-b.md

 ## --answers--

-There are 5 different headings, `h5` is the smallest and `h1` is the biggest heading.
+There are 5 different levels of headings. `h5` is the smallest and least important heading, and `h1` is the largest and most important heading.

 ---

-There are 6 different headings, `h6` is the biggest and `h1` is the smallest heading.
+There are 6 different levels of headings. `h6` is the largest and most important heading, and `h1` is the smallest and least important heading.

 ---

-There are 6 different headings, `h1` is the biggest and `h6` is the smallest heading.
+There are 6 different levels of headings. `h1` is the largest and most important heading, and `h6` is the smallest and least important heading.

 ## --video-solution--

-2
+3